Photos of your shoulder pad

 "Is it possible to learn play restless or padless and do all the various vibrato at this age?
 I am 37 old dog :P "

 I'm able to play both ways, with and without SR in a relaxed manner, without any technical problems more than anybody would have in his 3rd year of learning.
 Especially shifting isn't an issue, neither downwards nor upwards.
-No, I'm not playing great, mediocre at it's best on an intermediate level.
+Vibrato also works, although this could be definitely improved overall.
+No, I'm not playing great, mediocre at it's best on a low intermediate level.

 ... in case you wonder why I do not use the Kreddle anymore?
 For my taste the contact plane for the jaw is a little bit small and hinders flexibility while playing - in my special case.
 And it doesnt really matter anymore to me, as long as the CR isn't especially high or a centered model.
 And on baroque instruments I can play completely without, so what..?

 I bought Kreddle and i don't use it anymore for the same reason.
 The contact plane is too little... i have a collection of chinrests...
 Now i add cork to some of them just to increase the height.

 I had an idea today... i have the gelrest micro but it is too thin only 9mm.
 I like the idea of Andrew with microsuction tape of 8mm, so i bought this ( https://www.materialsampleshop.com/products/micro-suction-tape ) from Denmark .I hope this tape is the same with Microsuction tape by Sewell.
 Sewell tape is only available to US stores with increased shipping costs.

 This discussion has been archived and is no longer accepting responses.